-This weekly program, for students from kindergarten through grade seven, provides the skills, knowledge and experiences which are the basis of a strong Jewish identity.
-The completion of a four year course of study in Jewish topics is a prerequisite for becoming Bar or Bat Mitzvah at BETC.
+This weekly program, for students from kindergarten through 7th grade, provides the skills, knowledge and experiences which are the basis of a strong Jewish identity.
 Jewish holidays, ethics, history, Torah, the land of Israel, the American Jewish experience, and spirituality/theology are among the major foci of the curriculum.
-Our approach is predominantly interactive and experiential with many opportunities for cooperative learning and socialization.
-Our Sunday School sessions for grades 3-7 also include a ½ hour of Hebrew Review time to reinforce Hebrew learned in our weekday Hebrew School Program.
+For 3rd - 7th grades, Hebrew review is integrated into class time to reinforce what is learned in our weekday Hebrew School program.

 HEBREW SCHOOL (Grades 3-7)